jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 .. image:: ../images/screenshot_10.png

-Now type more detail in the ``Description / Caption`` box.
+Now you can add more detail in the ``Description / Caption`` box.
-There are probably only one or two photographs that share the same description.
+There are probably only one or two photographs that share the same description, so select those images first.

 .. image:: ../images/screenshot_11.png